 - 1 What do I need to know for my road test in Illinois?

-- 2 What does the driving test consist of in Illinois?
+- 2 Is parallel parking on the driving test in Illinois?

 - 5 What are the most common mistakes on the driving test?